White Cradle Inn: Production

 Filming had to stop because the money had run out.
 I didn’t mind as long as they paid the actors, which they did; I didn’t get all my money from that one.
 I got on well with Madeleine Carroll but I didn’t think she was a very good actress, frankly.
 I don’t think Ian Hunter was terribly good either — a bit stolid.
 It would have been a better picture with a stronger man.
 But Michael Rennie was marvellous in it, I thought.
 I liked that film because I thought it had a lot of atmosphere, because I used Swiss actors quite a lot.

 Critical reception

 In a contemporary review, Variety commented that "the characters here rarely come to life" - criticising direction and performances, before concluding, "Madeleine Carroll may prove something of a draw, but the picture will need plenty of selling, both here and in America"; while more recently, TV Guide wrote, "The chances for a strong drama here were excellent, but the treatment never lives up to the potential.
 The actors give weak characterizations, never injecting the needed emotion for the story to work.
 There is some good-looking Alpine scenery, but this doesn't compensate for the film's weaknesses"; whereas the Radio Times noted, "Despite Ian Hunter offering Carroll gallant support as the local doctor, the performances are slightly strained, with McKeag being a weak link.
 But the dénouement is authentic and tense."

+Box Office

+As of 30 June 1949 the film earned £99,666 in the UK of which £72,473 went to the producer.